mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Out If You Have a Warrant in Mississippi

 Typically, individuals are informed of a warrant when police officers serve it.
-However, a resident who suspects an active warrant in their name can take proactive steps to verify that the warrant exists and ensure no surprises (like a sudden arrest).
+However, a resident who suspects an active warrant in their name may take proactive steps to verify the warrant exists and ensure no surprises (like a sudden arrest).
 The process for checking the existence of a warrant is the same regardless of the warrant type.

-Generally, individuals can utilize the above methods to find warrants in Mississippi, including conducting online searches or visiting a local police agency or courthouse in person.
+Generally, individuals may utilize the above methods to find warrants in Mississippi, including conducting online searches or visiting a local police agency or courthouse in person.
 However, one may need to provide their full name and ID at a police precinct.
 Also, it should be noted that an in-person inquiry may trigger an arrest.
 Therefore, it may be better to have a lawyer verify the warrant.

 Furthermore, individuals interested in confirming a warrant may order their Mississippi criminal record.
 If a warrant does exist, it may be included in the record.
-A records request can be sent to the Department of Public Safety (MDPS) Criminal Information Center (CIC)
+A records request may be sent to the Department of Public Safety (MDPS) Criminal Information Center (CIC)

 Free Warrant Search in Mississippi

 As is customary, the sheriff's offices and courts provide online access to warrant lists free of charge.
-Similarly, members of the public can request to review their criminal records, which may include warrant information, via mail or in person at no cost.
+Similarly, members of the public may request to review their criminal records, which may include warrant information, via mail or in person at no cost.
 Fees may apply for copies of records.

 How to Find Out If Someone Has A Warrant Online